 What I Like: They offer a huge range of classes and a lot of different trainers.

-Follow along with some of the most popular home fitness programs like P90X, Insanity, Turbofire, and Brazil Butt Lift.
+Follow along with some of the most popular home fitness programs like 100 Morning Meltdown, 21-Day Fix, LIIFT4, P90X, Insanity, Turbofire, PiYo, and Brazil Butt Lift.
 These programs have proven results and are now available to stream instantly in your home.
 Each fitness program comes with a nutrition plan, results tracker, workout calendar, and quick-start guide.
-Workout with the entire 21, 30, 60, or 90-day program from start to finish.
+Workout with the entire 21, 30, 60, 90, or 100-day program from start to finish.
 This is what I personally use.
 You can read more about Beachbody On Demand here.

 Best If: You want to follow some of the most effective home-fitness programs there are.